 Ways to manage persistent pain after treatment

-- Talk to your doctor about suitable medicines such as mild pain medicines and how the physical, emotional and social consequences of chronic pain affect how you cope with the pain.
+- Talk to your doctor about suitable medicines and how the physical, emotional and social consequences of chronic pain affect how you cope with the pain.

 - Become more actively involved in managing your pain.
 This has been shown to help reduce pain.
 Learning how pain works can help you think about the pain differently and increase your confidence to do daily activities.